 When you lose your job through no fault of your own, you may also qualify for unemployment insurance, which acts in much the same way: by giving you the money to pay bills and get back on your feet while you look for new employment.
 If you paid enough money into the unemployment compensation system and worked enough in the past year and are currently looking for work, you may be able to file for unemployment insurance.

-In Pennsylvania, if you get severance pay, it may offset your unemployment insurance.
-Under Act 6 of 2011, workers who have severance pay over 40% of the average annual wage in the state will have their unemployment insurance offset according to a formula.
-In simple terms, if you get severance pay, you will get less unemployment compensation and may, in fact, get no unemployment insurance money if your severance is generous enough.
+You can file for unemployment if you are receiving severance.
+According to Act 6 of 2011, workers whose severance pay exceeds 40% of the state’s average annual wage will have their unemployment benefits offset.
+In simple terms, if you get severance pay, you will get less unemployment compensation and may get no unemployment insurance money if your severance is generous enough.
+Here are the two factors that could potentially cause you to lose eligibility for benefits:

 Many employers offer paid vacation time.
 If you continue to work and do not take all your vacations and then leave your job, your employer may grant you the amount you should have been paid.
 According to Pennsylvania law, if your vacation pay exceeds your weekly unemployment compensation benefit amount, it may be deducted from the benefit amount during the week you take this vacation.